 Castle Peak's technical disclosure in this MD&A relating to all other concessions and properties other than the Apankrah Deposit has been reviewed and approved by Darren Lindsay, P.Geo., Castle Peak's President and CEO, who serves as a Qualified Person under the definition in NI 43-101.
 The procedures include the systematic insertion of blanks, standards and duplicates into the sample stream both in the field and at the lab; drill, auger and road cut channel samples are placed in sealed bags and are delivered to SGS Laboratory Services GH Ltd. in Tarkwa, Ghana, for routine gold analysis by 50g charge fire assay with atomic absorption finish.
 Samples with visible gold or returning greater than 5 g/t Au from fire assay are subject to analysis using screen metallic assay.
-Multi-element soil survey samples are placed in sealed bags and are delivered to ALS Minerals in Kumasi, Ghana, for routine agua regia ICPMS multi-element analysis.
-The concessions and properties other than the Apankrah Deposit are early stage exploration projects and do not contain any mineral resources as defined by NI 43-101.
+The properties other than the Apankrah Deposit, Nkwanta are early stage exploration projects and do not contain any mineral resources as defined by NI 43-101.
 The potential quantities and grades disclosed herein relating to such concessions and properties are conceptual in nature and there has been insufficient exploration to define a mineral resource for those targets disclosed herein.
 It is uncertain if further exploration will result in those targets being delineated as a mineral resource.
 Further information is available in the NI 43-101 compliant technical report dated February 14, 2011 and entitled "NI 43-101 Technical Evaluation Report on Nkwanta & Ayiem concessions, Wassa-West District, Republic of Ghana, West Africa" authored by Daniel Gaudreault, P.Eng. and Alain-Jean Beauregard, P.Geol. of Geologica Groupe-Conseil Inc., and in the NI 43-101 compliant technical report dated January 2, 2012 and entitled "NI 43-101 Technical Report on the Asuogya License, Ghana" authored by Gareth O'Donovan, Corporate Exploration Consultant, of SRK Exploration Services Ltd, copies of which are filed under the Company's profile on SEDAR at www.sedar.com.